-UARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or the quarterly period ended December 31, 2016 or RANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or the transition period from to Commission File Number 001-36632 C emcore empower with light EMCORE Corporation (Exact name of registrant as specified in its charter) New Jersey 22-2746503 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 2015 W. Chestnut Street, Alhambra, California, 91803 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (626) 293-3400 e by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding on this (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes e by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). x Yes "large a e by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definition of accelerated filer", "accelerated filer", and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer x Accelerated filer Non-ated filer Smaller reporting company Indicat e by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \Box Yes x No As of F February 1, 2017, the number of shares outstanding of our no par value common stock totaled 26,584,521.
+X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2017 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 001-36632 C emcore empower with light EMCORE Corporation (Exact name of registrant as specified in its charter) New Jersey 22-2746503 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2015 W. Chestnut Street, Alhambra, California, 91803 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (626) 293-3400 icate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square Yes \square icate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and ted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). x Yes "laı icate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definition of rge accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company n emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial ounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Ind icate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). \square Yes x No

+As of July 31, 2017, the number of shares outstanding of our no par value common stock totaled 26,879,160.